 tonkotsu ramen broth at home

-- 6 lbs pork bones
+- 6 lbs pork bones with some meat on them.

 - 4 oz white mushrooms sliced